 A SIMPLE IRA is only available to small businesses with 100 or fewer employees.
 There are also some minimum income limits that employees must meet to qualify for the plan.
 And the contribution limits are lower for SIMPLE IRAs than for 401(k)s.

 Still, SIMPLE IRAs have some advantages.
 While many employers offer generous matching with their 401(k) plans, such matching is totally optional.
 By contrast, participants in SIMPLE IRAs are guaranteed at least some matching from their employers.
-And SIMPLE IRAs are also available to self-employed people, who can contribute up to the $13,500 limit and also kick in some “employer” matching.
+And SIMPLE IRAs are also available to self-employed people, who can contribute up to the $13,500 limit in 2021 ($14,000 in 2022) and also kick in some “employer” matching.

 Next Steps for Planning Your Retirement

 - A financial advisor can help you navigate retirement plan rules, increase your contribution rate and understand how taxes will affect your retirement income.
-SmartAsset’s free tool connects you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you want to set up and plan your retirement goals, SmartAsset’s retirement calculator can help you figure out how much you will need to save to retire comfortably.